How Depression Symptoms In Women Are Different From Those In Men

 Getty/AnnaStills

-Most care providers, like primary care doctors, are familiar with these conditions.
+Most care providers, like primary care doctors, are familiar with these conditions and their signs and symptoms.
 Reaching out to these professionals can help those experiencing these conditions find physical and mental health resources tailored for women.

 Premenstrual dysphoric disorder